SpicesFire/SpicesFire/README.md

 ### Hi there 👋

-Hello, I usually work on C++ projects and C# projects with Arduino at Spices.
+Hi, I'm Spices!
+I usually work on C++ and C# projects.